SivapriyaaKannappan/FRAN-Reaging/README.md

 ## Weights & Biases

 The training progress can be visualized in real-time using [Weights & Biases](https://wandb.ai/).
-Loss curves, validation curves, weights and gradient histograms, as well as predicted masks are logged to the platform.
+Loss curves, validation curves are logged to the platform.

 When launching a training, a link will be printed in the console.
 Click on it to go to your dashboard.
 If you have an existing W&B account, you can link it by setting the `WANDB_API_KEY` environment variable.
 If not, it will create an anonymous run which is automatically deleted after 7 days.